The raw Wild West of Jackson Hole, Wyoming

 woman standing next to river

-I had many more photos and stories I wanted to share with you.
-But I once had a teacher, who returned all of our papers, over and over and over again, with huge red letters written across them.
-“Condense and Edit”.
-So with that, I will finish with this.
-Go and experience the intense history of Jackson Hole yourself.
+Go and experience the immense history of Jackson Hole yourself.
 It will effect you.
 How did it effect me?
-Standing on this river’s edge visualizing the first people in this region, I ascribed them the adjective – BRAVE.
+Standing on this river’s edge visualizing the first people in this region, I ascribed them with a singular adjective – BRAVE.
 I don’t think I have ever experienced that type of courage.

 Pin It on Pinterest